laxmanchandrarana/Django-Backend-Assignment-Melody-Mocktail/README.md

 ## 🔗 Submission

-This project fulfills all the requirements of the Django Backend Assignment for the internship application. 🚀
+This project fulfills all the requirements of the Django Backend Assignment. 🚀

 ---
 ## 🔗 Connect with Me